mikey-uxx/BreastCancerAnanlysis/README.md

 - k-NN
 - XGBoost

-- The visualization of the project can be found in oncology_analysis.pbix file .
+- The visualization of the project can be found in oncology_final.pbix file .

 - The data used for both model training and visualization is available in .csv files.